webilia/docs/README.md

 If you are an end user looking for product documentation or reference material, please visit [docs.webilia.com](https://docs.webilia.com).
 The website hosts the latest documentation for all of our products.

+The site now provides multilingual support and can be browsed in English, French, and Spanish.

 ## Contributing

 We appreciate help from the community.
 If you find an error or have suggestions to improve the documentation, feel free to fork this repository and open a pull request.